ASVAB Score Ranges: What Every Score Level Actually Unlocks

 Real Jobs at Every Score Level

 Stop wondering “is my score good enough.”
-Here are real jobs with real score requirements across four branches.
+This is the heart of what your ASVAB score range actually buys you.
+Below is what each AFQT tier puts on the table, then real jobs with real score requirements across four branches.

 Notice the jump from Infantry (one composite, low threshold) to Cyber Operations (three simultaneous requirements).
 The 17C MOS is the most demanding in the Army.
 You need to excel across verbal reasoning, math, science, and mechanical comprehension all at once.